kmpatel/microBench/README.md

 	  duration   (number) fn will be benchmarked over a period of 'duration' seconds in length title      (string) title of benchmark test, to be inserted in "results"

-	 NOTE: applying bind an object to a function via .bind, .call, or .apply can dramatically affect performance of said function.
+	 NOTE: binding an object to a function via .bind, .call, or .apply can dramatically affect performance of said function.
 Consequently, uBench does not offer to bind any object to function fn.
 For example, "uBench(document.querySelectorAll,['div'])" will NOT work because 'querySelectorAll' is not actually bound to 'document', nor does uBench offer to